input-leap/input-leap/README.md

 **Q: What OSes are supported?**

-> A: The most recent release of Barrier is known to work on:
+> A: The [most recent release](https://github.com/debauchee/barrier/releases/latest) of Barrier is known to work on:
->  - Windows 7, 8, 8.1, and 10
+>  - Windows 7, 8, 8.1, 10, and 11
 >  - macOS *(previously known as OS X or Mac OS X)*
 >    - _The current GUI does **not** work on OS versions prior to macOS 10.12 Sierra (but see the related answer below)_
 >  - Linux